Long QT Syndrome

 The heart has both muscular and electrical components.
-When electricity flows through
+Electricity flowing through

-the heart muscle, it is triggered to squeeze or beat.
+the heart muscle triggers the muscle to squeeze (contract) or beat.
 Heart muscle cells

-use highly coordinated ion channels to regulate the flow of electricity to generate
+use highly coordinated ion channels to keep the flow of electricity moving to generate

 normal heartbeats.
 Ion channels are what the electrolytes potassium, sodium, and calcium

 flow through within the heart's cells.
-In LQTS, a problem in the ion channels leads to electrical
+In LQTS, a problem in the ion channels leads

-instability.
-This can cause a very rapid and dangerous heart rhythm that can lead
+heart cells.
+This can create a set-up for a very rapid and dangerous heart rhythm

-to fainting or sudden death.
-The arrhythmias are called ventricular tachycardia or
+(arrhythmia).
+This can cause fainting or sudden death.
+The arrhythmias are called

-providers use this to evaluate your heartbeat.
+providers use the ECG to evaluate your heartbeat and rhythm.
 The ECG machine records

 and measures each of your heartbeats as 5 “waves.”
 Each wave has a different letter

-designation: P, Q, R, S, and T. The relationship between the Q and T waves is important and is
+designation: P, Q, R, S, and T. The relationship between the Q and T waves is important

-it disrupts the timing of your heartbeat and can cause dangerous arrhythmias, or irregular
+timing of your heartbeat and can cause dangerous arrhythmias, or irregular heart rates.

 What causes long QT syndrome?

-Often, LQTS is genetic — passed down through families.
+Often, LQTS is passed down through families (genetic).
 Only one parent needs the genetic

-with LQTS, experts recommend that you and your other family members — parents, siblings,
+with LQTS, experts advise that you and your other family members — parents, siblings,

 Who is at risk for long QT syndrome?

-Specialists believe that if you are susceptible to long QT syndrome, you are more likely to be
+believe that if you are susceptible to long QT syndrome, you are more likely to be

 affected by medicines that increase your risk for the condition.
-Medicines,

-such as
+Medicines such as

-antibiotics, antidepressants, antihistamines, diuretics, heart medications,
+antibiotics, antidepressants, antihistamines, diuretics, and heart medicines may increase

 What are the symptoms of long QT syndrome?

 Some people with LQTS have no symptoms.
-The condition is detected on an electrocardiogram
+The condition is detected on an ECG or heart

 How is long QT syndrome diagnosed?

-An electrocardiogram (ECG) is the main way to detect LQTS.
+An ECG is the main way to detect LQTS.
 If your healthcare provider notes that the

 interval between the Q and T waves of your heartbeat is longer than it should be,

 with activity.
-You may be given a holter monitor, a portable, wearable ECG
+You may be given a Holter monitor.
+This is a portable, wearable ECG

 recording device.
-You can wear the holter monitor over several days to get readings during different activities.
+You can wear the Holter monitor over several days to get readings

-Genetic testing is available for inherited LQTS.
+also available for inherited LQTS.
 It may help identify genetic defects associated

 with LQTS.
-It may also be used to screen first-degree relatives for the
+It may also be used to screen first-degree relatives for the condition.

 How is long QT syndrome treated?